 There’s nothing quite as exciting as shopping for the perfect engagement ring.
 Even when you think you know what you’re looking for, stepping into a store full of brilliant diamond rings can take your breath away.
 Suddenly, being surrounded by the sparkle of gorgeous options may have you a bit curious.
 With an enormous variety of engagement rings before you, choosing the perfect cut or setting may take more time than you thought.
 And this is where we love to assist!
 Allow us to give you a peek at our top ten engagement rings and some helpful tips on selecting the very best stone for your diamond ring.

-A Ring That Represents You
+An Engagement Ring That Represents You

 Your engagement ring will sparkle on your finger forever, so selecting the diamond ring that you’ll look upon for years is an important decision.
 Have you already considered your style, taste, and preferences?
 No worries if you’re feeling a tad overwhelmed.
 Our knowledgeable engagement experts have put together a few suggestions that have helped many couples determine their dream ring.
 From round diamond rings to marquise cut, here are a few things to consider.

-Determining the Metal
+Determining the Metal of your Engagement Ring

 If you don’t yet have a metal in mind, consider what your eye is typically drawn to.
 Do you tend to choose gold jewelry, or does your skin tone look radiant in silver settings?
 Diamond rings are spectacular in any metal, from rose gold to platinum, but it all comes down to the look of the diamond ring you envision on your finger forever.
 And if you're still unsure about the metal that is meant for your ring finger, just enjoy trying them all on!
 The right one will reveal itself.
 It always does.
 Consider one of our favorites: